 - Name and contact information of the nominators and their relationship to the story

-- Names of the reporter or reporting team that produced the report
+- Names and emails of the reporter or reporting team that produced the report

 - Brief description of the story and a link to it online

 - Description of conflicting values encountered in reporting the story

 - Final decisions and rationales behind them

 Nomination letters of three pages or less should be saved in pdf format and attached to an email sent to email@example.com